 - Records of all electronic transfers from client trust accounts, including the name of the person authorizing transfer, the date of transfer, the name of the recipient, and the trust account name or number from which money is withdrawn;

-- Copies of monthly trial balances and monthly reconciliations of the client trust accounts maintained by the lawyer; and
+- Copies of monthly lists of individual client ledger balances and monthly triple reconciliations of bank statement balance to check register balance to sum of individual client ledger balances of the client trust accounts maintained by the lawyer; and

 - Copies of those portions of client files that are reasonably related to client trust account transactions.